OriSnow420/OOP-Final-Project/README.md

 # About the Repository
-Homework for OOP Program Designing.
+My homework for OOP Program Designing, 2024Su, Department of Automation, Tsinghua Univ.
 The program simulates a 3D-Model.
 Only support .obj files.

+This is an A- Homework.
+Not too good, but enough.

 # IO-Format
 ## Point3D